camilouribebotta/visual-essays/docs/README.md

 # Visual Essays

-A visual essay is an interactive web page that is generated from a plain text file that contains
+A visual essay is an interactive web page that is generated from a plain text file.
+The text can be formatted with simple Markdown tags and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc3MTAxNTc4XX0=
+eyJoaXN0b3J5IjpbMTI1NDUzODU2NF19
 -->